gideon116/Cpp_ML/README.md

 # Cpp_ML

-A custom machine learning micro-framework written **entirely in C++**—no third-party dependencies, just the standard library, a C++14-capable compiler, and (optionally) OpenMP for parallelism.
+A custom machine learning micro-framework written **entirely in C++** with no third party dependencies, just the standard library, a C++14 capable compiler, and (optionally) OpenMP for parallelism.
 Tensors, layers, and training loops from first principles.

 ---